 Cruise Day 11: Hanoi (Halong Bay), Vietnam

-Your final port of call on this cruise to Thailand and Vietnam before arriving into Hong Kong harbour is to Hanoi, the ancient capital city of Vietnam.
+Your final port of call on this cruise to Thailand and Vietnam before arriving in Hong Kong harbor is Hanoi, the ancient capital of Vietnam.

 Explore on foot the main areas of the Old Quarter and the French Quarter.
-Shopping is plentiful but watch our for pickpockets.
+Shopping is plentiful, but watch out for pickpockets.

 It’s rather like being transported to another world.